What to do when larger birds overwhelm feeders

 Grackles, starlings, Red-winged Blackbirds and crows can overwhelm feeders and crowd out other birds, especially during spring and summer migrations in Minnesota.
 Luckily, there are some simple strategies you can employ to deal with these visitors who’ve over-stayed their welcome!

 Use a weight-calibrated feeder.

-The Droll Yankees® Yankee Whipper® feeder, for example, has perches that are calibrated to drop away from the feeding port when larger birds land.
-Yet, cardinals and chickadees can still use it.
+Our Brome Squirrel Buster® feeders, for example, have feeding ports that are calibrated to drop down and close when larger birds land.
+Lighter birds like cardinals and chickadees can still use it.